 Alright so I’ve got mixed feelings about Arcteryx.
 They’re expensive – but I think you get what you pay for.
 These shorts have some of the best materials and design of any you can find, as it the standard for this company.

 I love using my outdoor clothes for everyday wear and nothing is more annoying than missing pockets.
-These shorts have two front and two back pockets as well as a slim zippered side pocket.
+These shorts have two front and two back pockets as well as a slim zippered cargo pockets.
 No missing pockets here.

 In fact, these shorts have such a svelte modern style they could be right at home on the golf course or casual gathering.
 Make no mistake though, they’re specifically designed from stretchy durable nylon with patterning that allows them to move in the outdoors.

-If you like wearing a belt with your shorts you’ve got belt loops here.
-However, there’s no internal adjustability.
-Make sure to get your size right if you want to wear these without a belt.
+If you like wearing a belt with your shorts you’ve got a built in belt here.
+And if you get wet from a rain shower, these shorts dry fast!
 Just get ready for the shock on your pocketbook if you decide to go with these shorts.